BrianBTB/JSoS-Module-Dump-Release/akai/README.md

 ----Some Details about changes----

  A few SCE functions have been resolved and added to this, not present in the original API.

  Minor changes to dump code to add progress indicator.

  Two JS wrappers added in functions.js to handle the SCE functions mentioned above

- Automatic dump handler combining all changes in sploit.js
+ Automatic dump handler combining above changes, see: sploit.js